 Even as social distancing restrictions ease up around the world, remote filming continues to evolve as a popular alternative to on-site video production.
 Creative and internal production teams are thinking outside the box and coming up with solutions to produce quality content despite individuals working remotely.

-If you’re interested in discovering how to record videos remotely and create videos without filming, read on for a step-by-step guide and tips for mastering remote video recording.
+If you’re interested in discovering how to record videos remotely and create videos without filming; start your free trial with us now so we can jumpstart you on your video success, or continue to read on for a step-by-step guide and tips for mastering remote video recording.

 Remote video production is simply any video created outside of a studio setting.
 In the case of professional video production, it often refers to filming on-location, as in the case of breaking news.
 Now, with the rise of work-from-home culture, remote video production can also mean any video or visual recording undertaken by an employee from their home office.